seng438-winter-2022/seng438-a4-SeherD/Assignment4-ReportTemplate.md

 **List of equivalent mutations we found manually:**

-Line 84 of DataUtilities:
+**Line 84 of DataUtilities:**

 for(int i = 0; i&lt;a.length; i++)
 ->
 for(int i = 0; i!=a.length; i++)

-line 105 of DataUtilities:
+**line 105 of DataUtilities:**

 for(int i = 0; i &lt; source.length; i++)
 ->
 for(int i = 0; i != source.length; i++)

-line 127 of DataUtilities:
+**line 127 of DataUtilities:**

 for(int r = 0; r &lt; rowCount; i++)
 ->
 for(int r = 0; r != rowCount; i++)

-line 153 of DataUtilities:
+**line 153 of DataUtilities:**

 for(int v = 0; v &lt; validRows.length; i++)
 ->
 for(int v = 0; v != validRows.length; i++)

-line 178 of DataUtilities:
+**line 178 of DataUtilities:**

 for(int c = 0; c &lt; columnCount; i++)
 ->
 for(int c = 0; c != columnCount; i++)

-Line 204 of DataUtilities:
+**Line 204 of DataUtilities:**

 for (int v = 0; v &lt; validCols.length; v++)
 ->
 for (int v = 0; v != validCols.length; v++)

-Line 227 of DataUtilities:
+**Line 227 of DataUtilities:**

 for (int i = 0; i &lt; data.length; i++)
 ->
 for (int i = 0; i != data.length; i++)

-Line 245 of DataUtilities:
+**Line 245 of DataUtilities:**

 for (int i = 0; i &lt; l1; i++)
 ->
 for (int i = 0; i != l1; i++)

-Line 265 of DataUtilities:
+**Line 265 of DataUtilities:**

 for (int i = 0; i &lt; data.getItemCount(); i++)
 ->
 for (int i = 0; i != data.getItemCount(); i++)

-Line 272 of DataUtilities:
+**Line 272 of DataUtilities:**

 for (int i = 0; i &lt; data.getItemCount(); i++)
 ->
 for (int i = 0; i != data.getItemCount(); i++)

 ## A discussion of what was done to improve the mutation score of the test suite

 We had significantly lower mutant coverage than expected originally, given our line coverage.
-A lot of our test cases expected a return value of 0, so all mutants that changed lines like ‘return val1 - val2’ to ‘return val1 * val2’ survived.
+A main reason for this was that a lot of our test cases expected a return value of 0, so all mutants that changed lines like ‘return val1 - val2’ to ‘return val1 * val2’ survived.
 Fixing this problem was simple, as we only had to modify existing test cases to input values other than zero and expect values other than zero.
 Making these changes was the first step of our improvement plan, and increased our mutant coverage significantly.

 Secondly, we went through each line and considered each mutant individually, and wrote a test case that would ‘kill’ it.
 Oftentimes, one test case would kill multiple mutants that had survived, because either a branch or function had been ignored completely by our original test suite.
 We found it prudent as we were killing ‘survived’ mutants to ignore ones that we found confusing.
 Pitclipse often created mutants for lines that didn’t make a whole lot of sense.
 Some of them were ‘killed’, and we didn’t understand why, and some ‘survived’, to our confusion.
 For example: ‘431 4.
 Substituted 0 with 1 → SURVIVED.
 This mutant references a returned boolean value.
 We assumed that ‘0’ meant false, and ‘1’ meant true, but we had written a test case that would have certainly killed this mutant.
 We decided trying to figure out the pitclipse syntax was not worth our while, as we were already able to increase our mutant coverage by 10% before considering cases like these.

+Lastly, we ran into a significant execution time problem when running Pitclipse.
+Each mutation test run took over 20 minutes, so it was impractical to run Pitclipse after every new test case we developed.
+Oftentimes, instead of running Pitclipse, we went and modified the source code with a specific mutation to see if our new test case would fail with it.
+If our new test case did fail, this would mean that the associated mutation would be killed in a new run of Pitclipse.
+After completing all of our new test cases, we did a final run of Pitclipse to confirm the results, which turned out as expected.

 ## Why do we need mutation testing ?
 Advantages and disadvantages of mutation testing

 Mutation testing is a form of white-box testing.
 The purpose is to help the tester develop effective tests or locate weaknesses in the test data used for the program or in sections of the code that are seldom or never accessed during execution.

 **Advantages:**

 * The ability to ensure the identification of weak tests or code.
 * Has a high level of error detection.